Webinar recording from February 10, 2026

 In our webinar, you will find out about:

-- Excellence is not a coincidence, but rather a matter of control: Why editorial excellence is crucial right from the planning stage, why strategy does not automatically guarantee quality, and why not publishing can be an editorial skill.
+- Excellence is not a matter of chance, but of deliberate effort: Why editorial excellence is crucial right from the planning stage, why strategy does not automatically guarantee quality, and why choosing not to publish can be a sign of editorial competence.

-- AI is not the end of editorial work: AI is increasingly doing everything right—but often not interesting.
-We discuss how you can close the gap to relevance and define quality for yourself.
+- AI isn't the end of editorial work: AI is getting more and more things right—but often isn't very interesting.
+We'll discuss how to bridge the gap to relevance and define quality for you.

-- Audience centricity is the urgently needed change of perspective: swap the broadcaster's perspective for that of your target group – this is the only way to ensure that content really gets through amid maximum competitive pressure and short attention spans.
+- Audience Centricity is the much-needed shift in perspective: Swap the broadcaster’s perspective for that of your target audience—only then can your content truly resonate amid intense competitive pressure and short attention spans.

 This video is provided by YouTube.
 To watch it, please adjust your cookie settings.